itential/ipctl/docs/configuration-reference.md

 For instance, to set the password for a profile callend `prod`, the environment variable would be `IPCTL_PROFILE_PROD_PASSWORD`.
-The value would override any value in the connfiguration file.
+The value would override any value in the configuration file.

 #### `host`

 Sets the hostname or IP address of the Itential Platform server to connect to.

-The default value for `host` is `localhost`
+The default value for `host` is `localhost`.

 #### `port`